-Here, resident swimbabes expert and mum-of-one Rachel Taylor discusses her daughter Holly’s swimbabes journey – from first lesson to advanced swimmer.
+Here, resident Swimbabes expert and mum-of-two Rachel Buck discusses her daughter Holly’s Swimbabes journey – from first lesson to Swimstars swimmer.

 The build-up to the first swim

 As you approach that first lesson you may experience a mix of feelings and emotions.
 My advice would be to relax.
 Once you have relaxed, baby will too and you are more likely to have a positive, enjoyable first lesson.
-Everything you need will be supplied at your first lesson and a swimbabes expert will be on hand to make sure everything goes swimmingly.
-All little swimmers need to wear a splash about happy nappywhich will prevent any accidents leaking into the pool.
-Holly was a small baby so I went for the happy nappy wetsuit as it has an integrated Happy Nappy.
+Everything you need will be supplied at your first lesson and a Swimbabes expert will be on hand to make sure everything goes swimmingly.
+All little swimmers need to wear a splash about happy nappy which will prevent any accidents leaking into the pool.
+Holly was 6 weeks old and a small baby so I went for the happy nappy wetsuit as it has an integrated Happy Nappy.
 It also has full upper body covering and long sleeves – this fantastic product worked really well for us.

 The first few lessons